 Shore A is most accurate between 20A and 90A; harder durometers use the D scale, and softer durometers use the 00 scales.

-Using Your Durometer
+Using Your Durometer Guage

 While using a durometer gauge may appear simple, a technique is required to get accurate and meaningful test results.
-Before attempting to test specimens with irregular surfaces, it is recommended to practice on the flat surface of a known sample.
-For best results, your specimen should be at least 1/4-inch thick with a room temperature of 70°F. One technique to use for practice is holding your durometer on a flat glass or steel surface; the durometer should indicate 100A.
+Before attempting to test specimens with irregular surfaces, it is recommended to practice with your durometer gauge on the flat surface of a known sample.
+For best results, your specimen should be at least 1/4-inch thick with a room temperature of 70°F. One technique to use for practice is holding your durometer gauge on a flat glass or steel surface; the durometer should indicate 100A.
 If you are unsure about your durometer gauge’s function, please contact us at 1-800-PLEIGER.

 Place the specimen on a firm flat surface.
 Hold the durometer vertically with the presser foot on the edge.